Public Service Act 2020

 You could also call this:

-"It's against the law to try to unfairly influence important public service decision makers."
+"It's against the law to try to unfairly influence important public service decision-makers."

-If you try to influence a public service leader in a way that is not right, you can commit an offence.
-This happens when you try to influence them while they are making a decision about certain matters, such as those described in section 45 or 54.
-You are trying to influence them when they are supposed to be making decisions on their own.
+If you try to influence a public service leader in a way that is not proper, you can commit an offence.
+This happens when you try to influence them while they are making a decision about certain matters, such as those described in section 45 or 54, which are about acting independently when making decisions.
+You can be fined up to $2,000 if you are convicted of this offence.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.